Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 40Gbps and fasterup to 6.6ft (2m)Draws extra power from the host

-Thunderbolt has two types of cable, passive and active.
+Thunderbolt has two types of cable: passive and active.
 The latter is less common and requires power to work.
 All USB-C cables work as passive Thunderbolt cables.

-You can expect the sustained real-world speeds of Thunderbolt to be near 90% of the specsโ€”it's much more efficient and reliable than USB.
+Thunderbolt’s sustained real-world speeds are nearly 90% of the specs—it’s much more efficient and reliable than USB.
 However, again, things depend on the particular application and the cable type/length.

-USB vs. Thunderbolt
+Connection standards: USB vs. Thunderbolt

 Over the years, these two standards have started to merge by sharing many similarities and overlaps in performance and features.

-Specifically, USB 4 encompasses Thunderbolt 3, and USB 4 V2 is like Thunderbolt 4, etc. Most importantly, USB still has fewer and less stringent requirements than Thunderbolt.
-Consequently, it delivers slower sustained speeds and is considered less reliable.
-But it's cheaper to implement.
+As mentioned, USB has fewer and less stringent requirements than Thunderbolt.
+Consequently, it has more overhead, delivers slower sustained speeds, and is considered less reliable.
+But it’s cheaper to implement.

 Thunderbolt 5 vs. USB 4 V2Intel Thunderbolt 5